Our strategy is underpinned by the following principles, which guide the way we work as we pursue our vision.

 - non-digital channels always remain available to those who really need them

-2. We continuously improve all our products and services
+2. We support and continuously improve all our products and services

 No service is ever finished, or complete.
 There are always improvements that can be made.
 We will embed this concept into our work as much as our resources allow, putting working products into the hands of users early so we can test how well they work, providing us with the insight needed to improve them over time.
 We won’t be afraid to experiment and fail, delete things that don’t work, learn from them and try new approaches.